cal-itp/benefits/docs/use-cases/seniors.md

 # Seniors

 One Benefits application use case is for riders age 65 years and older.
-The Benefits application verifies the person's age to confirm eligibililty and allows those eligible to enroll their contactless payment card for their transit benefit.
+The Benefits application verifies the person's age to confirm eligibility and allows those eligible to enroll their contactless payment card for their transit benefit.

 Currently, the app uses [Login.gov's Identity Assurance Level 2 (IAL2)](https://developers.login.gov/attributes/) to confirm age, which requires a person to have a Social Security number, a valid state-issued ID card and a phone number with a phone plan associated with the person's name.
 Adding ways to confirm eligibility for people without a Social Security number, for people who are part of of a transit agency benefit program are on the roadmap.